icosa-foundation/open-brush-docs/user-guide.md

 ### **Creative Commons**

 [Creative Commons](https://creativecommons.org/) licenses provide a standard way for content creators to grant someone else permission to use their work.
 If you allow remixing, your content will be published under a [CC BY](https://creativecommons.org/licenses/by/3.0/legalcode) license.
-These sketches are then accessible to other Tilt Brush Sketches users for use, even commercially, in their own sketches.
+These sketches are then accessible to other Open Brush Sketches users for use, even commercially, in their own sketches.

 ### **Turning off remixing for your content**